 Back in the cave, having imprisoned the rider upside down by freezing his feet to the lair ceiling, Frank sat down in another room to contemplate.
 And he ate.
 He always ate when he was nervous.

 He wasn’t out long.
 And when he awoke, he remembered the recent events, but he didn’t care about his arm.
 He didn’t care about the rider.
-He rolled over and started to feverishly crawl back to the other room.
-Surprised but nevertheless unconcerned, he noticed that there was no blood flow from his shoulder.
+He rolled over and started to crawl feverishly back toward the other room.
+Surprised but unconcerned, he noticed no blood flow from his shoulder.
 The glow stick had cauterized the wound.
-He scratched and clawed along with his good arm, eventually ending near the place where he’d buried his prize in the snow.
+He scratched and clawed along with his good arm, eventually ending near where he’d buried his prize in the snow.

 “Ah,” he sighed.
 “There you are.”